 ~World Health Organization

-Most photos in this website were professionally taken by Nobu Nameta and are with many members of our local Oakland yoga tribe.
+Most photos in this website were professionally taken by Nobu Nameta and are with many members of our local Oakland yoga community.
 Gratitude for all of your support!

 The Yoga for Grief classes that I took from you changed my life and added tremendously to my coping skillset.
 About a year after the second class I attended, I began caring for my grandmother during her end of life process, and I felt calmer and more stable because of what I learned and experienced from you! -Meagan Masingill